slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The worst part of holding the memories is not the pain.
 It’s the loneliness of it.
 Memories need to be shared."
 -- Lois Lowry*

-> *"You never know the value of a moment until it becomes a memory."
--- Anonymous*

-> *"A busy mind accelerates the perceived passage of time. buy more time by cultivating peace of mind."
--- Naval Ravikant*

 > *"But how can you live and have no story to tell?"
 -- Fyodor Dostoyevsky*

 ### How memory works?

+> *"A busy mind accelerates the perceived passage of time. buy more time by cultivating peace of mind."
+-- Naval Ravikant*

 > *"It takes an huge effort to free yourself from memory."
 -- Paulo Coelho*

-It’s harder to forget mistakes and the beginning/end of something.

 > *"You forget what you want to remember, and you remember what you want to forget."
 -- Cormac McCarthy*